 Important Details and Dates

-• Applications for the 2025-26 School Year grant cycle will be released on September 8, 2025 and can be submitted anytime until October 3 by 11:59 pm.
+• Applications for the Summer 2026 grant cycle will be released on April 17, 2026 and can be submitted online anytime until May 15 by 11:59 pm.

-• Orientation: All new grantees and those who haven’t received one in the last 2 grant cycles are required to attend an online orientation the week of October 20-24.
+• Orientation: All grantees are required to attend an online learning session the week of June 1-5.

 • Family Engagement: Projects should directly engage students’ families or provide information on supporting reading at home.
 The OLC will supply a toolkit of resources.

-• Application Priority: Priority will be given to new and expanded projects serving students who aren’t served by another program; projects that link literacy with STEAM (Science, Technology, Engineering, Arts and Math) learning; projects that deepen engagement with families.
+• Application Priority: Priority will be given to new and expanded projects serving students who aren’t served by another program, projects that incorporate shared reading and talking about books, and those that involve families.

 • Grant amounts will be awarded based on the estimated number of students served and the project’s scope.
+Funds can be used for various project activities, including food and supplies.d and the project’s scope.
 Funds can be used for various project activities, including food and supplies.

 Apply Today!